pkijowska/tictactoe/README.md

 1. Make a module that will enable players to pick the the bubble they want to be

 ## Technologies
 - Made with jquery, javascript, css
 - Used animate css
-- Used sounds
+- Used sounds effects

 ## Thank you

-1. Rashida for helping me several times when I got stuck
+1. Rashida & Joel for helping me several times when I got stuck
-1. Joel for all the teaching so far!
 1. Lucy for making the eyes work   (◔_◔)